Fatal Pedestrian Accidents: What You Need To Know

 Have a question about when to hire a wrongful death attorney after a fatal pedestrian accident?

 If a loved one has passed away as a result of a pedestrian automobile crash and you have questions about when to hire a wrongful death attorney, you can call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our experienced lawyers.
-You can also get help from an experienced lawyer by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced lawyer by visiting our contact page or you can use the chat feature on our website.

 (Sources: Michigan Traffic Crash Facts, Fact Sheets, Pedestrians, 2018-2019; NHTSA, Traffic Safety Facts – Research Note, “Overview of Motor Vehicle Crashes in 2019,” published December 2020)